 What does scientific research tell us about the best diet for excellent health?

-The best diet for long term good health:
+The best diet for the long term good health:

 In addition, research on obesity confirms that a diet lower in carbohydrates promotes the use of fatty acids as cellular fuel.